 Faculty Authors

-Dr. Carvell has published numerous articles in academic and professional journals including the Financial Analysts Journal, Journal of Portfolio Management, the Harvard Business Review, and the Cornell Quarterly, and is the co-author of In the Shadows of Wall Street.
+Dr. Carvell has published numerous articles in academic and professional journals, including the Financial Analysts Journal, Journal of Portfolio Management, the Harvard Business Review, and the Cornell Quarterly, and he is the co-author of “In the Shadows of Wall Street.”
 His work has been featured in the Wall Street Journal, The New York Times, Forbes, Fortune, Institutional Investor, Financial World, and Leaders.
-He has recently finished a major project designed to identify the determinants of hotel demand for U.S. hotels and another on economic and capital market antecedents of venture capital commitments.
+Dr. Carvell has recently finished a major project designed to identify the determinants of hotel demand for U.S. hotels and another on economic and capital market antecedents of venture capital commitments.
 He is currently working on a project to disaggregate hotel room rates within urban markets and another to determine the risk-return characteristics of hotel room rates in major U.S. markets.
-Dr. Carvell is also involved with evaluating the effectiveness of hotel company business strategies using strategic benchmarking and Economic Value Added analysis.
+Dr. Carvell is also involved with evaluating the effectiveness of hotel company business strategies using strategic benchmarking and economic value-added analysis.

 Dr. Carvell has worked for professional money managers in the area of applied strategy in the equity market and served as a consultant to the Presidential Commission on the 1987 stock market crash.
 His consulting interests include valuation and risk analysis in feasibility studies, hotel debt capacity, strategic benchmarking, and corporate and financial strategy.

 Rob Kwortnik, Associate Professor of Services Marketing, joined Cornell’s faculty after earning his Ph.D. in Business Administration from Temple University in 2003.
 He also earned a B.A. in Journalism from Temple and an MBA from California State University, Northridge.
 Professor Kwortnik’s research focuses on consumer behavior in service contexts, with special attention to service experience management.
 He has published in the Journal of Marketing Research, Journal of Service Research, The International Journal of Research in Marketing, and the Cornell Hospitality Quarterly, among others.
-He has been honored eight times as a Teacher of the Year by students at The Hotel School.
+He has been honored eight times as a Teacher of the Year by students at the School of Hotel Administration.
 Prior to his career in academics, Professor Kwortnik held several professional positions in marketing and was a travel industry consultant.
 He is a recognized expert on the leisure cruise industry.

 Neil Tarallo is a senior lecturer of entrepreneurship at the Cornell School of Hotel Administration.
 He currently serves as the director of the Cornell University Entrepreneurship Bootcamp for Disabled Veterans (EBV), which offers entrepreneurship education to post 9/11 veterans and as the director (interim) of the Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship.
 He has also served as the curriculum lead and co-PI for the U.S. Small Business Administration, Office of Veteran Business Development’s boots2business program.